-Take special care when replacing the laser tube or its power supply, as both have extremely high voltage connections.
-If you replace the power supply with an identical model, you will be able to use the same screw terminal blocks as a unit.
+Take special care when replacing the laser tubes or their power supplies, as both have extremely high voltage connections.
+If you replace a power supply with an identical model, you will be able to use the same screw terminal blocks as a unit.
 If you change to a different laser power supply, refer to the following diagram: